xyberpastoril/FinTrack-Org/README.md

-# [Playground] - QR Attendance Management System
+# FinTrack

-A one-day speedrun web project implementing the Attendance Management System in Laravel 10.
-It consists of critical features that allow admins to manage users that checks for attendance, events, degree programs (import only), and students (import only).
+A work-in-progress demo web project implementing a QR Attendance and Finance Management System for university organizations using Laravel 10.
+It allow organization officers to seamlessly manage their organization's financial status.

 ## Requirements
 - PHP Version = 8.1